Trevor and Shir

 Sarah and I have been best friends since 5th grade Hebrew class.
 On the first day of class Sarah chose the desk next to me in hopes that I would help her in the class.
 It wasn't until after our first sleepover that I realized we were more than just friends.
 Since Sarah is a twin, I erroneously assumed that if I wanted to have a sleepover party with Sarah then I had to also invite her twin.
 So, I invited them both and made a slumber party out of a sleepover.
 After our first slumber party, Sarah and I had our first serious conversation.
 Sarah explained to me that I was her best friend, not Alaina's best friend.
 From that moment I understood that we were more than just friends.
 As proof, we even shared matching green bestie bracelets.
 Together, we have shared so many first moments, memories, and conversations.
 From childhood to adulthood Sarah has shaped the woman I am today.
 As I begin my married life, I am lucky to have a life long friend stand beside me as my Maid of Honor.

 For those of you who do not know, people touching my knees gives me the heebie-jeebies.
 (I happen to think this is perfectly normal!)
 Early on in Trevor and I's relationship, Chelsea embraced her role as a future sister and took her job of teasing her sister-to-be very seriously by cornering me on the couch and poking my knees.
 Since then, I have known that Chelsea is not merely a friend but also a sister who is comfortable enough to point out my silly quirks.
 Over time, Chelsea and I have shared many memories and family holidays with one another.
-I have stood beside her as she married her life partner, shared in her excitement as she bought her first house, and spoke of all the spoils I will shower my future niece with.
+I have stood beside her as she married her life partner, shared in her excitement as she bought her first house, and spoiled my baby niece before she was even born.
 When I say I do to Trevor, I know that I am saying yes to so much more than a husband.
 I am saying yes to a family, yes to a sister, and yes to a lifelong friendship.
 As I begin my married life, I am lucky to have a new sister stand beside me as my Matron of Honor.

 I have not always chosen to surround myself with the best the world has to offer when it comes to guys.
 Yet, Sakshi has always been there to tell me what others may not always want to tell me.
 When Sakshi finally met Trevor I prepared to hear the truth but she did not denounce my budding love.
 That was how I knew for certain that I had chosen the right boyfriend.
 Her blunt honesty guided me through highschool as we tackled overly ambitious school government projects and sauntered our way onto the dance team.
 In college we continued to dance, spending many evenings dancing the night away.
 I know that Sakshi will be beside me dancing the night away on my wedding night and for all life’s future celebrations.
 As I begin my married life, I am lucky to have a dance partner and an honest friend to stand beside me as my Bridesmaid.